psctoolkit/psctoolkit.github.io/_products/amg4psblas.md

 NOTES
 -----
 - The single precision version is supported only by MUMPS and SuperLU;
   thus, even if you specify at configure time to use UMFPACK or SuperLU_Dist, the corresponding preconditioner options will be available only from the double precision version.

-- The preconditioners in MLD2P4 extend those of PSBLAS and are meant to be used with the PSBLAS Krylov solvers; so in an existing program you need to modify the type of the preconditioner object and its settings, but the rest of the application needs not be changed.
+- The preconditioners in AMG4PSBLAS extend those of PSBLAS and are meant to be used with the PSBLAS Krylov solvers; so in an existing program you need to modify the type of the preconditioner object and its settings, but the rest of the application needs not be changed.

-The MLD2P4 team.
+The AMG4PSBLAS team.
 ----------------
-Project lead:
-Salvatore Filippone

 Contributors:
 - Pasqua D'Ambra
+- Fabio Durastante
+- Salvatore Filippone

+Contributors to MLD2P4:
 - Daniela di Serafino
 - Ambra Abdullahi Hassan
 - Alfredo Buttari
-- Fabio      Durastante